Carlos Batara – Immigration Lawyer header image

 If an immigrant knows she will live outside the U.S. for more than a year, she can apply for a re-entry permit before leaving.
 This is common for individuals who go abroad for work or school purposes.
 This permit is good for up to two years at a time, and can be renewed.

-This means your cousin needs to discuss some important issues with her parents.
+Given the family’s long absence from the United States, your cousin needs to discuss five important issues with her parents:

-Her situation, however, is a little different than her parents.
-This may help her.
+Your cousin’s situation, however, is a little different than that of her parents.

 After all, she was a minor child who did not have any choice in her entry to and departure from the U.S.